yurynix/stylable/site/docs/references/extending-through-js.md

 ## Extending through mixins:

-in many cases its usefull to generate bigger chunks of css through js.
+In many cases its useful to generate bigger chunks of css through js.

-heres an example creating and using an expandOnHover mixin:
+Here's an example creating and using an expandOnHover mixin:

 ```css